Instructor: Karina Mago

 ABOUT THE INSTRUCTOR

 KARINA MAGO is a Venezuelan artist currently interested in making ceramic and paper installations that activate spaces through their shadows.
 Raised in Caracas, then promptly transplanted to South Florida, she was forced to trade rolling mountain ranges and towering steel for sandy beaches and pastel shopping plazas.
 This shift in surroundings inspired an ongoing fascination with place and memory, the makings of identity.
-She received her BFA from Florida State University in spring 2017 with concentrations in ceramics, printmaking, and painting and since has completed an Artist Residency for Goggleworks Center for the Arts in Reading, PA.
-Currently, Mago is a fine art Artist in Residence at the Mendocino Art Center.
+She received her BFA from Florida State University in the spring of 2017 with concentrations in ceramics, printmaking, and painting and since has completed an Artist Residency for Goggleworks Center for the Arts in Reading, PA.
+Currently, Karina Mago is a second year Artist in Residence at the Mendocino Art Center.

 Visit Karina Mago's website